 - 1. Overview of the amended Real Estate and Business Agents and Sales Representatives Code of Conduct 2016 (the Code); - 2.
 Clarification of specific provisions in the Code, including fiduciary obligations and conflict of interest; - 3.
-Learning from case studies relating to managing risk in an agency.
+Case studies for property managers: - · Best practice approach to preparing Property Condition Reports; and - Changes to the Residential Tenancy Regulations.